From The History of Philosophy: A Short Survey

 The same goes for the language that skeptic’s use when describing ordinary things in the world.
 While they speak normally when saying something like “the snow on the hill looks white,” they say that they state this merely in a manner of speaking, without asserting positively that it really is so.

 The final school that we will examine is Neoplatonism, which emerged during Roman times well after the Hellenistic period, but was still very Greek-like and developed in the context of Hellenistic thought.
-Neoplatonism holds that there is a single source of all reality from which every existing thing radiates, like rays radiating out from the sun.
+Neoplatonism holds that there is a single source of all reality from which every existing thing radiates, like light rays emitted from the sun.
 At the time, philosophers of this school saw themselves simply as Platonists, that is followers of Plato’s philosophy.
 The word “Neoplatonism” is a recently devised term, which indicates that these philosophers adapted Plato’s theory, rather than just followed it.
 While several philosophers are classified as Neoplatonists, there is one undisputed leader: Plotinus (204-270 CE).